eReuse/workbench-live/README.md

 ## Modify the contents
 Read
 [the debian-live manual](http://debian-live.alioth.debian.org/live-manual/unstable/manual/html/live-manual.en.html)
 as we followed it to build this.
-Note that at the time of this writing we had to use the *unstable* version of it, as this is the one targeting Debian 9.
+Note that at the time of this writing we had to use the *unstable* version of the manual, as this is the one targeting Debian 9.

 ### Overview